casakampa/doorbell/README.md

 # The inner workings of the doorbell script

 The script reads the GPIO pins on the Raspberry Pi.
 The 3.3V DC power supply is used for the doorbell button.
 GPIO pin 24 - right next to the 3.3V pin - is used as a sensor to detect power.
-When someone presses the doorbell button, the circuit closes and GPIO pin 24 senses power.
+When someone presses the doorbell button, the circuit closes and GPIO pin 24 detects power.

-Then the script checks if there is a doorbell within a time frame, and if so, a relay is switched - GPIO pin 17 - to actually sound the doorbell.

-At the same time, a message is sent to Home Assistant via MQTT to perform some automations.
+Then the script checks if someone presses the doorbell button between certain times, and if so, switches a relay - controlled by GPIO pin 17 - to trigger the real doorbell.
+At the same time, a message is sent to Home Assistant via MQTT to perform [some automations](https://github.com/mvandek/home-assistant-config/blob/master/automations/deurbel.yaml) related to the doorbell.

 # Hardware